 Why are hares associated with the moon?
 Hares are fundamentally nocturnal.
 Nighttime was once a very dangerous place and the moon was once believed to actually cause madness, (hence luna / lunacy).
 Knowing that the hare regularly went about its business under a mania-inducing moon, it was assumed that this was the cause for their ‘madness’ during spring.
 The mad March hare was indeed seen as ‘moon-struck’.

-Reproduced from Daniel Mackie's watercolour painting, this print is printed on somerset velvet 225gsm fine art paper (10 x 8 inch prints are printed on smooth matt 190gsm paper).
+Reproduced from Daniel Mackie's watercolour painting, this print is printed on somerset velvet 225gsm fine art paper.

 Copyright © 2019 Daniel Mackie All Rights Reserved.